Glossary of Chinese Yijing terms

 'apply' or 'use' or 'employ', is a little obscure in this term.
 Maybe it

-means the lines have been 'expended' or 'used up'.
+means the lines have been 'expended' or 'used up' or 'applied'.

 游魂